Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Pro tips for getting the most from My Green Mattress

-• Rotate adult and kids mattresses head-to-foot on a consistent schedule to keep wear even.
+• Rotate the adult and kids models on a regular schedule to keep wear more even.

 • Use a breathable protector if you want easier cleanup without changing the surface feel too much.

-• If you sleep hot, prioritize breathable sheets and keep heavy comforters from trapping heat against the surface.
+• If you sleep hot, focus on breathable sheets and avoid trapping heat with heavy bedding.

-• In couple setups, focus on edge support and ease of turning, not only motion isolation.
+• For couples, judge both edge support and ease of movement, not just motion control.

-• For crib use, confirm a snug fit and keep the surface dry with a fitted protector and breathable bedding.
+• For crib use, confirm a snug fit and keep the surface dry.

 FAQs

-A: Natural Escape and Kiwi felt the most consistently cool during long stretches.
+A: Natural Escape and Kiwi stayed the most consistently comfortable during longer sessions.

-Q: Can Pure Eco handle an adult guest occasionally?
+Q: Can Pure Eco work for an adult guest?

 Q: How often should I flip the Emily crib mattress?